brainbytes/docker-compose-wordpress/README.md

 ```
 docker ps
-sudu docker exec -it [container name or id] bash
+sudo docker exec -it [container name or id] bash
 ```

 On Windows: